bparanj/crystal/security/webapps/csrf.md

 4. Browser's Cookie-Based Authentication:
    - The victim's browser must automatically include the relevant authentication cookies or tokens with each request to the target web application.
-   - Browsers typically send cookies associated with a website for each request made to that site.
+   - Browsers  send cookies associated with a website for each request made to that site.
    - If the authentication mechanism relies solely on cookies without additional checks, the attacker can leverage the victim's authenticated session.

 5. No User Interaction Required: